Goldfish Care Guide

-If you’re new to keeping goldfish or want to refresh your knowledge, you’ve come to the right place.
-In this introduction to goldfish care, we explain how to care for goldfish and help them to live a long time.
+If you’re new to keeping goldfish or want to refresh your knowledge, you’ve come to the right place!
+In this introduction to goldfish care, we give you the best and most up-to-date advice on how to care for goldfish and help them live a long time.

 - Your goldfish tank: What size tank you need to care for goldfish properly and how many fish you can keep together

 - Goldfish care equipment: What equipment you need to take good care of goldfish and the latest products on offer